How to edit or rename a read-only file

 - If the Read-only attribute is removed, the file should now be editable.

-Sometimes a file may be set as read-only due to a hidden setting and not because of a read-only attribute.
-You may be able to save a new copy of the file to remove the read-only setting on the file.
+Sometimes a file is set as read-only due to a hidden setting and not because of a read-only attribute.
+You can save a new copy of the file to remove the read-only setting on the file.

 - Open the read-only file.

-- Use the Save or Save As option in the software program that is being used to view the file to save a new copy of the file.
+- Use the Save or Save As option in the software program used to view the file to save a new copy of the file.
 Make sure to save the new copy of the file as a different file name than the original.

-- Close the read-only file, then open the new copy of the file and try modifying the contents of the file and saving it, to see if the read-only setting was removed.
+- Close the read-only file, then open the new copy of the file and try modifying and saving the contents of the file.

 If the above suggestions do not work, the file you're trying to edit may be corrupted, preventing the option to modify it.
 Try rebooting the computer and re-opening the file to make sure another program has not locked the file.
-If the file still does not open the file would need to be restored from a backup, re-downloaded, or re-created by the original writer to fix this issue.
+If the file still doesn't open, the file would need to be restored from a backup, re-downloaded, or re-created by the original writer to fix this issue.